 Read our full Ivacy VPN Review

-One area where PrivateVPN wins is versatility – with it, you will be able to bypass Netflix US restrictions (as well as those of most other Netflix libraries) as well as use torrents.
+PrivateVPN is neither the fastest nor the most sluggish VPN service.
+With their low number of servers, the performance is quite admirable.
+One area where this VPN wins is versatility – with it, you will be able to bypass Netflix US restrictions (as well as those of most other Netflix libraries) and safely use torrents.
 PrivateVPN has recently begun offering their own “stealth mode” (stealth protocol), which makes it a very good choice for users in China as well.

-PrivateVPN has custom apps for the main platforms (Windows, Mac, iOS, Android) and also has a Kodi addon.
+PrivateVPN has custom apps for the main platforms (Windows, macOS, iOS, Android) and also has a Kodi addon.
 The service supports other devices as well (such as routers) but you will need to follow a more complicated process to make it work.

 Read our full PrivateVPN Review